-The Robert D. Sutherland Center for the Evaluation and Treatment of Bipolar Disorder is housed in the University of Colorado at Boulder’s Department of Psychology & Neuroscience (CU).
+The Sutherland Bipolar Center is housed in the University of Colorado at Boulder’s Department of Psychology & Neuroscience (CU).
 The Sutherland Center at CU was established in 2001 with an initial gift from the Sutherland Foundation.
 Annual gifts from the Foundation and in-kind contributions from CU have sustained and expanded the Center.

 The Center’s Director is Alisha Brosse, Ph.D., a licensed psychologist who has been managing the Center since 2002.
 Treatment is provided by licensed psychologists and master’s-level therapists who work under their supervision.
 For a complete staff listing, please click here.

-The Sutherland Center at CU’s mission is to provide expert psychiatric and psychological care to individuals and families with bipolar disorder who are unable to pay for services in the community.
-The Center offers a sliding-fee scale, with the majority of the treatment costs being paid with grants from the Sutherland Foundation.
+The Sutherland Center at CU’s mission is to provide expert psychiatric and psychological care to individuals in the community with bipolar disorder regardless of their ability to pay.
+The Center offers a full sliding-fee scale, with the majority of the treatment costs being paid with grants from the Sutherland Bipolar Foundation.
 Center staff is also committed to educating the public about bipolar disorder and to training mental health professionals.

 Diagnosis and Treatment